Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 > - Creating stations, depots and routes, and recalculating them
 > - Browsing and selecting vehicles and cars in a depot
 > - Trains generating and running a route, rendering correctly while they move
-> - Running the mod on a dedicated server
+> - Running the mod on a NeoForge dedicated server
-> - Fabric: launching, loading a world, rails and trains rendering, and opening the Rail Dashboard
+> - The same singleplayer gameplay on Fabric: the world loads, rails and the dashboard work, and
->   with its map; nothing on Fabric has been exercised beyond that
+>   trains run their routes
 >
 > **Known gaps**
 >
-> - Fabric has had only the smoke test above; no dedicated server, no building, no train line
+> - Fabric has not been run as a dedicated server
->   has been run on it
 > - Most crafting recipes fail to load, so the mod's blocks and items cannot be crafted in survival
 > - Block entity data has not been checked across a world restart
 > - Platform number badges in list rows, and the warning marker in the vehicle selector, are not drawn